 Upon recommendation of the administration, the board may transfer a student found to have engaged in bullying to another classroom at the campus.
-In consultation with the student's parent, the board may transfer the student to another campus in the district.
+In consultation with the student's parent, the student may also be transferred to another campus in the district.

 The parent of a student who has been determined to be a victim of bullying may request that the student be transferred to another classroom or campus within the district.
-[See Safety Transfers/Assignments]
+[See Safety Transfers/Assignments on page 23.]